kailash-manasarovar/statement/docs/timeline/2021/december.md

     ![The nurse profile](../../content/images/fake-accounts/nurse2.png)

+    - The message very much suggests the gangs deal with women who end up dead that no-one cares about.
+    - At the time, I could not comprehend a level of evil like this as part of my day-to-day world.
-    - Fake accounts like these may have one or two posts, or specific messages in the profile itself, or in the top few posts below the profile.
+    - Fake accounts like this have a significant name, or specific messages in the profile itself, or in the top few posts below the profile.

-- I wonder if the nurse left hurriedly because she realized she was being drugged and related it to something in the apartment.
+- I wondered if the nurse left hurriedly because she realized she was being drugged and related it to something in the apartment?
 - The email address of the previous tenant may be `sonyaortyz@hotmail.com` because that was the email address on the Iberdrola electricity bills.
-However, that could even be a hacked address as they've infiltrated every system in the country.
+However, that could even be a hacked address as criminal porn-gangs have clearly infiltrated every system in the country.
-- More recently, I was informed about what happened to the nurse, and why she left so hurriedly.
+- More recently, I was informed about what happened to the nurse, and why she left my apartment so hurriedly.

 ### The nurse wakes up with condoms all over the bed and one inside her

 - The nurse from the Dénia hospital who had lived in my flat in Carrer Furs before I moved in was also lured there for some reason.
 - She was probably an outsider, maybe from Madrid?
 - She would have definitely been single, with no decent man around and without immediate help.
-- I was told that they had need her to leave quickly as I was coming to spend Christmas in the town and they were itching to begin tormenting me.
+- I was told that the gang had needed her to leave quickly as I was coming to spend Christmas in the town and they were itching to begin the drugging preparation for the conservatory switcheroo porn which can take some time.
-- To do so, they sedated her after she went to bed, as usual, through the customized air-conditioning vents, and a group came in to rape her online as usual.
+- To make sure she left hurriedly, they sedated her after she went to bed, as usual, through the customized air-conditioning vents, and a group broke into the apartment to rape her while live-streaming online as usual.
 - Except this time, they didn't clean up after themselves.
 - Instead, they left the six or seven used condoms on the bed, with one still inside her.
 - When she woke up, well.. you can imagine.